ciscoheat/deepstate/README.md

             json: { name: "Meitner", place: "Ljungaverk", year: 1945 }
         });

-        // Now create actions like this:
+        // Now create actions using the updateIn method:

-        // The updateIn method can be passed a normal value for direct updates asset.updateIn(asset.state.score, 0);
+        // It can be passed a normal value for direct updates asset.updateIn(asset.state.score, 0);

         // Or a lambda function